Chrysanthemum taboo

-The chrysanthemum taboo (菊タブー, Kiku tabū) is the Japanese social taboo against discussion or criticism of the Emperor of Japan and his family, especially the late Emperor Shōwa (1901–1989).
+The chrysanthemum taboo (菊タブー, Kiku tabū) is the Japanese social taboo against discussion or criticism of the Emperor of Japan and his family, especially Emperor Hirohito (1901–1989).
 The taboo also extended to discussion of the Emperor's declining health.

-The term came into use in the 1960s and originates from the chrysanthemum flower found in the Imperial Seal of Japan, also called the Chrysanthemum Seal.
+The term came into use in the 1960s and originates from the chrysanthemum flower found in the imperial chrysanthemum crest.

 Overview

 Before the end of World War II (Meiji, Taishō, and Shōwa era), criticisms and discussions of the Emperor and the imperial system were severely punished by the old Penal Code, as they were considered to be lèse-majesté.
 There was also strong pressure from Japanese society against such criticisms.
 Further, the Peace Preservation Law was enacted in 1925 to punish such criticisms of the imperial system.

 After the war, freedom of speech was widely recognized because of Article 21 of the Japanese Constitution, and the old Penal Code, which prohibited lèse-majesté, was also abolished by the Supreme Commander for the Allied Powers.
 The abolition of the old Penal Code made even criticism of the Emperor and the imperial system become not legally punished and so criticism became more socially tolerated than before.

 However, in the 1960s, some right-wing organizations and their members began to use threats, intimidation, and violence in an attempt to roll back the transition.
-Most notably in the Shimanaka Incident of 1961, a right-wing youth attempted to assassinate the publisher of the prominent monthly magazine Chūō Kōron for having published a satirical short story in which the Emperor and the Empress were beheaded.
+Most notably in the Shimanaka incident of 1961, a right-wing youth attempted to assassinate the publisher of the prominent monthly magazine Chūō Kōron for having published a satirical short story in which the Emperor and the Empress were beheaded.
 The magazine "retracted" the piece and promised to "self-regulate" from then on.
 When the Japanese Diet began exploring reviving the prewar lèse-majesté law, other media companies similarly promised "self-regulation" from then on.

 The Japanese mass media refrained from critical speech about the Emperor for fear of being attacked by right-wing organizations.
 The "self-regulation" takes the form of an unwritten yet widely-understood taboo.
-There is no direct evidence of written rules or standards for self-regulation regarding the Emperor in the print media; however, there is in the broadcast media, for example, the Japan Commercial Broadcasters Association (JBA) Standards has a section saying "(broadcast media) do not broadcast in an attempt to harm our country and our country’s authority and as a symbol of country, Emperor is a subject to be included as the country’s authority."
+There is no direct evidence of written rules or standards for self-regulation regarding the Emperor in the print media; however, there is in the broadcast media, for example, the Japan Commercial Broadcasters Association (JBA) Standards has a section saying "(broadcast media) will not treat the country in a way that undermines the authority of the country or its institutions," adding additionally: "This includes the Emperor as the symbol of the nation, and also applies to local governments and their agencies."
 That self-regulation led to critical speech against the Emperor and the imperial system being treated as taboo in mass media.